 Our clean camps sit on the bank of the mighty St John River.
 They have 2 bedrooms that can sleep 6 in single bunks, a full kitchen and bathroom with shower.
 A fully stocked kitchen with utensils, dishes, cookware, range and microwave, all you need to bring is your food.
 We provide towels but please bring your own sleeping bag.
 For more information on our camps and pictures click here.

-Meals can be prepared in your camps or purchased additionally in our on site restaurant ‘Two Rivers Lunch’.
+Meals can be prepared in your camps or purchased additionally at the family restaurant ‘Two Rivers Lunch’.
 Each evening, this is the place where everyone gathers to get the news of the hunt as hunters arrive back to camp.
 Great food at very reasonable prices and the hunting stories….priceless!
 Breakfast and lunch can be ordered off the menu and the evening meal is served family style.

 Maine Hunting License $25.00 Resident $114 non Resident